Charity & Justice

 VEAP (Volunteers Enlisted to Assist People)

 VEAP is a neighbors-helping-neighbors organization that serves low-income, elderly, and disabled residents in the Bloomington, Edina, and Richfield area.
 Consider making a habit of picking up a few items for the food shelf every time you shop for groceries.
 Soups, peanut butter, tuna, canned meats, mashed potatoes, and macaroni & cheese are good basics, as well as hygiene items like shampoo, soap and toilet paper.
 Then place your donations in one of our VEAP collection boxes located at all entrances.
 A St. Peter’s volunteer transports all items to VEAP once a week.
-VEAP-sponsored activities include the annual Back to School Drive and Thanksgiving Food Drive.
+VEAP-sponsored activities include the annual Back to School Drive and Thanksgiving Food Drive and March Food Drive with Minnesota Food Share Campaign.
 You can volunteer at VEAP at 9600 Aldrich Ave South in Bloomington, or be a substitute to transport items from St. Peter’s to VEAP.
 For more information please contact Lois at 612-869-8996.